Tamilnadu, Kerala, Karnataka, Goa,Maharashtra Tour | 41 Days and 40 Nights

 Spend the night in Madurai.

-Day 9: Travel to Thekkady
+Day 9: Travel to Munnar

-A scenic journey through the tea plantations and hills of Munnar.
+A Scenic journey through the tea plantations and hills of Munnar.

-Day 12: Full day in Munnar
+Day 10: Full day in Munnar

 The Western Ghats’ distinctive sweeping high-altitude grasslands stand in stark contrast to the lowlands’ shoals or tropical forests.
 They are a distinctive feature of the mountainous region.
 The Eravikulam National Park, located at the foot of the Anaimudi Mountain and covering an area of 97 square kilometers, is the best-conserved portion of this breathtakingly gorgeous terrain.
 This summit holds the distinction of being the tallest peak south of the Himalayas, rising to a height of 2,695 meters.
 The summit and its surroundings make for good trekking terrain.